-When you have a credit card, one of the things you agree to is paying making a minimum payment on time each month by the due date.
-Making your credit card payments on time is important if you want to avoid penalties: a late fee, potential penalty rate increase, a blemish on your credit report, and losing your good standing with your credit card issuer.
+When you open a credit card, one of the most important things you agree to do is to make the required monthly minimum payment by the due date.
+Keeping up with this agreement is important if you want to avoid penalties: a late fee, potential penalty rate increase, a blemish on your credit report, and losing your good standing with your credit card issuer.

 When Is Your Credit Card Payment Late?

 Your credit card payment is due on the same date and time every month - by 5 p.m. on the due date, unless your credit card issuer has specified a later time.

 For example, some credit card issuers may allow you to make an online or phone payment as late as midnight on the due date.
 You must check with your credit card issuer to find out the exact cutoff time for your payment.

 If your payment is received even just a minute after the cutoff time on the due date, it’s considered late.